-In the wake of the global crisis, recruitment and hiring has changed dramatically.
-Today we evaluate, hire and successfully onboard candidates we've only met online.
+Recruitment and hiring have changed dramatically.
+Today we evaluate, hire and successfully onboard candidates we may have only met online.

 While a thorough interview process can help us feel confident about their skills and competencies, the real challenge is helping them successfully navigate the nuances of workplace culture, team values, and individual work styles from a distance.